For most businesses, technology load and needs have expanded exponentially in the last 20 years.

-In the late 90s, your typical business computer network was a simple affair.
-IT was mostly there to fix bugs and errors, and help you connect to the internet.
+In the late 90s, your typical business IT network was a simple affair.
+IT teams were mostly there just to fix bugs and correct errors, work out why the printer wasn’t working, and help you connect to the internet.
 Most staff members only accessed their business’ technology and systems when they were in the office.

-As this technology evolved, so did the requirements for IT support.
-Businesses were taking advantage of faster tech, more advanced systems, and increased connectivity.
-Internal IT support just didn’t have the capacity to act as both a reactive and a proactive support provider.
+As this technology evolved, so did the requirements for business IT support.
+Businesses were taking advantage of faster technology, new opportunities, more advanced systems, and increased connectivity.
+Most internal IT support teams just didn’t have the capacity to act as both a reactive and a proactive IT support provider.

-So as needs changed, and the demand for this service increased, businesses started seeing the value in outsourcing their IT services to a business that had the capacity to manage the full scope of it for them.
+So as businesses’ needs have changed and the demand for IT services increased, businesses have started seeing the value in outsourcing their IT services to a specialised IT provider that has the capacity to manage the full scope of their IT requirements for them.

 Traditional IT vs Managed IT: what’s the difference?

 Where your traditional IT services provide reactive technology support in-house, managed IT services takes the next logical step, providing a more holistic service than simple IT support, managing the full scope of your business’ IT needs remotely.